Dumbbell Push Up: How To Do, Benefits & Tips

 7. Using too much momentum

-It’s important to perform the exercise with control and minimal momentum to engage the correct muscle groups effectively.
+It’s important to perform the exercise with control and minimal momentum to effectively engage the correct muscle groups.

 Using too much momentum can reduce the effectiveness of the exercise and may increase the risk of injury.

-Try adding in different grip variations, widening or narrowing your grip, as well as playing with the placement of your feet.
+Try adding different grip variations, widening or narrowing your grip, and playing with the placement of your feet.

-Incorporating a variety of exercises into your routine will not only increase the effectiveness of the workout, but it’ll help keep things interesting, so you’ll stay motivated to reach your goals.
+Incorporating various exercises into your routine will increase the workout’s effectiveness and help keep things interesting.

-Here are a few best variations of dumbbell push ups that can add variety to your workout routine:
+Here are a few of the best variations of dumbbell push-ups that can add variety to your workout routine:

 1. Dumbbell T Push up

-Dumbbell T push ups, also known as DB T-stand push ups, that involve lifting one hand off the ground and reaching it towards the ceiling to form a T shape with the body.
+Dumbbell T push-ups, or DB T-stand push-ups, involve lifting one hand off the ground and reaching it towards the ceiling to form a T shape with the body.

-This exercise targets the chest, triceps, and shoulders, as well as the core muscles, which are engaged to maintain proper body alignment and stability during the exercise.
+This exercise targets the chest, triceps, shoulders, and core muscles, which are engaged to maintain proper body alignment and stability during the exercise.

-2. Walk your feet back until your body is in a straight line from head to heels.
+- Walk your feet back until your body is straight from head to heels.

 Dumbbell wide grip push ups are a variation of dumbbell push ups that involve placing the hands wider than shoulder-width apart on the dumbbells.

-This variation targets the outer chest muscles (pectoralis major) more heavily and can help to increase the difficulty of the exercise.
+This variation targets the outer chest muscles (pectoralis major) more heavily and can help increase the exercise’s difficulty.

-2. Stand facing the dumbbells and place your hands on the ends of the dumbbells, positioning them wider than shoulder-width apart.
+- Stand facing the dumbbells and place your hands on the ends of the dumbbells.

-3. Walk your feet back until your body is in a straight line from head to heels.
+- Walk your feet back until your body is straight from head to heels.

-Dumbbell close grip push ups are a variation of dumbbell push ups that involve placing the hands closer together on the dumbbells.
+Close grip dumbbell push-ups are a variation of dumbbell push-ups that involve placing the hands closer together on the dumbbells.

 This variation emphasizes the triceps more and can help to improve arm definition.

-2. Walk your feet back until your body is in a straight line from head to heels.
+- Walk your feet back until your body is straight from head to heels.

 This exercise targets the chest, triceps, shoulders, back muscles, and core.

-Single dumbbell push ups variation also improves grip strength, which is essential when handling heavy dumbbells.
+Single dumbbell push-up variations also improve grip strength, which is essential when handling heavy dumbbells.

 This is a great full-body exercise because the abs, glutes, and thighs will contract in this position to support you.

-• Place one dumbbell on the floor in a standing position, grabbing the head with your hands.
+- Place one dumbbell on the floor standing, grabbing the head with your hands.

 Instead of using two dumbbells, use only one.